 Our Top Picks

-Now that we’ve covered important technical aspects, it’s now time to look at some practical examples.
-The following are what we believe to be the best welders for beginners in a number of different categories.
-Whichever process is chosen, they offer competitive, value-for-money solutions.
+The following products are what we believe to be the best welders for beginners in a number of different categories.
+Whichever is chosen, each offers competitive value-for-money solutions.

 With so much variety available, selecting a single model as the overall best welder for beginners is something of a challenge.
 However, the Hobart Handler 140 MIG welder comes from one of the industry’s leading brands.
 It combines ease of use with a quality build and the potential to deliver professional results.
 It consistently tops independent reviews as the best MIG welder for beginners.